Smooth Embeddings

 smooth embedding if it is a smooth immersion that is also a

-topological embedding
+topological embedding,

 The two requirements are independent, and both are essential.
 A smooth embedding is not

-the same as a topological embedding that happens to be smooth: the differential condition can fail
+the same as a topological embedding that happens to be smooth.
+The differential condition can fail

 even when the topological one holds.
-Nor is a smooth immersion automatically an embedding: the
+Nor is a smooth immersion automatically an embedding.
+The

 topological condition can fail even when the map is injective.
 The interplay of these two